-The new Crop Insurance Scheme is in line with One Nation – One Scheme theme.
-It incorporates the best features of all previous schemes and at the same time, all previous shortcomings / weaknesses have been removed.
+The new Crop Insurance Scheme is in line with the One Nation – One Scheme theme.
+It incorporates the best features of all previous schemes and at the same time, all previous shortcomings/weaknesses have been removed.

 - To provide insurance coverage and financial support to the farmers in the event of failure of any of the notified crop as a result of natural calamities, pests & diseases.

-- To stabilise the income of farmers to ensure their continuance in farming.
+- To stabilize the income of farmers to ensure their continuance in farming.

 - To encourage farmers to adopt innovative and modern agricultural practices.

-- To ensure flow of credit to the agriculture sector.
+- To ensure the flow of credit to the agriculture sector.

-Mechanisation has the potential to change many agricultural output challenges as it will lead to higher productivity and economic contribution.
-Yet, it has been inaccessible to farmers for long largely due to economic reasons.
+Mechanization has the potential to change many agricultural output challenges as it will lead to higher productivity and economic contribution.
+Yet, it has been inaccessible to farmers for a long time, largely due to economic reasons.
 With small land ownership and constant fragmentation, small and marginal farmers find it almost impossible to own a tractor.
 To make agriculture economically viable ICAR started many initiatives.

-- It is working towards developing need-based and region specific engineering technologies and is engaged in planning, co-ordination and monitoring of R&D programmes in a national and international level.
+- It is working towards developing need-based and region-specific engineering technologies and is engaged in planning, coordination, and monitoring of R&D programs at a national and international level.

-- It has developed many improved machinery such as laser and leveller, self-propelled sprayers, precision seeders and planters, harvesters for cereals and sugarcane etc.
+- It has developed many improved types of machinery such as laser and leveler, self-propelled sprayers, precision seeders and planters, harvesters for cereals and sugarcane, etc.

-- Lab to Land programme recently set up of modern mechanised farm units.
+- Lab to Land program recently set up of modern mechanized farm units.

-- The Scheme of Mega Food Park aims at providing a mechanism to link agricultural production to the market by bringing together farmers, processors and retailers so as to ensure maximizing value addition, minimizing wastage, increasing farmers’ income and creating employment opportunities particularly in rural sector.
+- The Scheme of Mega Food Park aims at providing a mechanism to link agricultural production to the market by bringing together farmers, processors, and retailers to ensure maximizing value addition, minimizing wastage, increasing farmers’ income, and creating employment opportunities, particularly in the rural sector.

-- The Mega Food Park Scheme is based on “Cluster” approach and envisages a well-defined agree/ horticultural-processing zone containing state-of-the art processing facilities with support infrastructure and well-established supply chain.
+- The Mega Food Park Scheme is based on the “Cluster” approach and envisages a well-defined agree/ horticultural-processing zone containing state-of-the-art processing facilities with support infrastructure and a well-established supply chain.

-India is the largest producer of fruits and second largest producer of vegetables in the world.
-In spite of that per capita availability of fruits and vegetables is quite low because of post-harvest losses which account for about 25% to 30% of production.
-The Task Force on cold-chain development in India had suggested in its report to establish a National Centre for Cold-chain Development (NCCD) in India as an autonomous centre for excellence to be established as a registered society to work in close collaboration with industry and other stake holders to promote and develop integrated cold-chain in India for perishable F&V and other perishable allied agri – commodities to reduce wastages and improve the gains to farmers and consumers substantially.
+India is the largest producer of fruits and the second-largest producer of vegetables in the world.
+Despite that per capita availability of fruits and vegetables is quite low because of post-harvest losses which account for about 25% to 30% of production.
+The Task Force on cold-chain development in India had suggested in its report to establish a National Centre for Cold-chain Development (NCCD) in India as an autonomous center for excellence to be established as a registered society to work in close collaboration with industry and other stakeholders to promote and develop integrated cold-chain in India for perishable F&V and other perishable allied Agri – commodities to reduce wastages and improve the gains to farmers and consumers substantially.

 Food processing and Safety

-Promote Primary processing centres close to the farms and link them with Clusters through hub and spoke models.
+Promote Primary processing centers close to the farms and link them with Clusters through the hub and spoke models.

 - Exports from Agriculture SEZs have increased over the years.